Zonisamide - Drug Monograph

 Warnings and Precautions

-Metabolic acidosis:
+Metabolic Acidosis:

-• Monitor serum bicarbonate levels periodically
+• Measure serum bicarbonate before treatment and periodically during therapy

-Suicidal behavior and ideation:
+Suicidal Behavior and Ideation:

 • Antiepileptic drugs increase risk of suicidal thoughts/behavior

-• Psychomotor slowing, difficulty concentrating, speech or language problems
+• Psychomotor slowing, difficulty concentrating, speech/language problems

 • Depression, psychosis, and other psychiatric symptoms reported

-Renal calculi:
+Renal Calculi:

 • Risk of kidney stones (1-2% of patients)